crate/cloud-tutorials/docs/edge.rst

 Note that the cluster name has certain validation requirements: it may contain only numbers, letters, and the dash symbol -.
 It must begin with a letter and end with a letter or a number, and must be at least three characters long.

+You can also here define the backup location of your CrateDB Edge cluster.
+You have the option of either using the default backup location for CrateDB Cloud, which is managed by us, or use a custom (local) backup location that is convenient to you.
+This has to be an S3 bucket or a location with an equivalent functionality.
+In the latter case, you can set the access key and secret here as well.

 Click *Next* at the bottom right to proceed.